EI2KC QSL policy

 NEED A SKED?: I am available for a sked if you need one.
 I'd be glad to help with any request, whether it be CW, SSB, RTTY, PSK.
 Just drop me an email at email@example.com and we will make a sked.
 See you on the bands!

 ANTENNAS: The antenna array at my QTH is restricted due to the fact that my garden is just over 10m long and about 7m wide.
 Plus there is an extension which takes up a good portion of that space!
-My random wire for 80m has been taken down for the summer and in its place are nested inverted Vs for 30 metres and 40 metres.
-My main HF antenna until recently was a 6-band Butternut vertical for 80m, 40m, 20m, 17m, 15m, 12m and 10m and I also have an Antron 99 which I use for 15m, 12m and 10m also.
-The 6m antenna is a resonant dipole.
+For the low bands, I have nested inverted Vs for 30 metres, 40 metres and 80 metres.
+The 80 metre dipole is dog-legged to fit around the garden and is only 30ft at the apex.
+My main HF antenna for the first two years of operation was a 6-band Butternut vertical for 80m, 40m, 20m, 17m, 15m, 12m and 10m and I also have an Antron 99 which I use for 15m, 12m and 10m also.

-NEW: I have just installed (September 2012) a secondhand hexbeam antenna covering the five bands from 20m through 10m.
+HEXBEAM:In September 2012 I installed a secondhand hexbeam antenna covering the five bands from 20m through 10m.
 It replaced an old Cushcraft MA5M minibeam which had performed wonderfully for me but which had limited gain.
-There is no rotator on the hexbeam just yet - my previous rotator broke, so I am using the Armstrong method right now HI HI!
 I hope to enjoy working you with the hexbeam, which is only 10 metres off the ground.
+So far it has performed brilliantly, and as of October 2015 my total DXCC worked is 314.

-Above is the latest addition to the shack, an Icom IC-756PRO.
+Above is one of my junior ops, Luke, who has taken an interest in amateur radio.
+He is only 13 years old.
+If you hear him on the mic, please do give him some encouragement!
 On right is my antenna farm beneath the stars of the Milky Way.
 Below left is my antenna farm!
 On the very upper left of the photo is the back wall of my house, on top of which you can just about make out the 6m beam.
 The extension contains my shack, above which sits the hexbeam attached to the end wall.
-Beyond that, on the back wall of the garden, is the Butternut vertical, and in the right hand rear corner of the garden is the pole supporting my 30m and 40m inverted Vees, the legs of which are perpendicular to each other due to lack of space!
+Beyond that, on the back wall of the garden, is the Butternut vertical, and in the right hand rear corner of the garden is the pole supporting my 30m, 40m and 80m inverted Vees, the legs of which are perpendicular to each other due to lack of space!
 The garden is just 10m (35ft) long.
 That hasn't stopped me working some great DX and that's one of the great challenges of working from such confined space.
-As of May 2013 I have worked 291 DXCC (licenced Oct 29th 2009).
+As of December 2014 I have worked 309 DXCC (licenced Oct 29th 2009).
 Below right is a photo of me in the shack in 2010 working a pile-up on 6m which is a band I enjoy working on during the summer months.
 (Hence the short-sleeve shirt HI)

 Pictures above show: (Left): The shack in 2011; (centre) me operating EI7DAR special event, June 2009; (right): The shack in 2010.